albertwidi/go-project-example/README.md

 The approach above usually used to address different configuration needs in each environments.
 For example, when database configuration is totally different from `dev` and other environment.
 Or, on doing migration, some configuration is no longer needed for particular environments, and special configuration that only exists within them.
 This all valid use-cases and the given solution, by using the environment state for configuration directive works.
 Usually, until the configuration is become too long and different for each environments, and turning into problems for the maintainers.

 As sometimes we need to run with some special configuration in non-production or in production environment, this might be able to achieved by using the combination of flags and configuration-file.
-Value from flags and configuration is more clear and straightforward than `IsEnvrionment`, and can be used to check whether we have the right design choices, do we have too many hacks?
+Value from flags and configuration is more clear and straightforward than `IsEnvrionment`, and can be used to checked the design choices, do we have too many hacks?
 Why?
 For whatever reason, the flags/configuration variables between environments should stay the same, to maintain consistency.

 But, in the end, it depends on each project policies and governance.